Deeragon608/scholar/en/index.md

 ### Brief introduction

 Yilong Chen is a bioinformatics and medical informatics researcher, mainly engaging in medical informatics data mining and bioinformatics data analysis.
 He has been a principal researcher in 8 national and provincial projects.
 He was honored as a "Wiley Highly Contributed Author for Open Science in China."
-He has published over 30 articles in Chinese and English in journals including *Cell Stem Cell*, *Cell Stem Cell*, *Respir Res*, and *Comput Methods Programs Biomed*.
-He holds 6 authorized invention patents, including 2 as the first inventor, and has received 4 computer software copyrights as the lead developer.<br>
+He has published over 30 articles in Chinese and English in journals including *Cell Stem Cell*, *Respir Res*, *Comput Methods Programs Biomed*, and etc. He holds 6 authorized invention patents, including 2 as the first inventor, and has received 4 computer software copyrights as the lead developer.<br>

 ---